12 fascinating stats about UX and usability testing to help your business case

 537% ROI with total benefits of $2.3m over three years – Forrester reveals the economic impact of investing in UserZoom

-Deploying UserZoom in your organisation and using our UX Research software, study participants or professional services can lead to 537% ROI, with total benefits of $2,253,297 over three years and a payback period of less than 6 months.
+Deploying UserZoom in your organisation and using our user testing tool, study participants or professional services can lead to 537% ROI, with total benefits of $2,253,297 over three years and a payback period of less than 6 months.

 This is according to a Forrester Consulting report, The Total Economic Impact™ Of UserZoom, which investigates the cost savings and business benefits of working with UserZoom.